-Islamic Supreme Council of Canada was founded in Calgary on June 18, 2000 with the following mission and objectives.
-Presently, its head office is located in Calgary, Alberta.
+Islamic Supreme Council of Canada was founded by Prof. Imam Syed Badiuddin Soharwardy in Calgary on June 18, 2000, with the following mission and objectives.
+Presently, its head office is in Calgary, Alberta.
 ISCC members are from all the denominations of Islam.
-ISCC believes that the Muslims should not be divided based upon their schools of thoughts.
-ISCC encourages healthy difference of opinion among its members and follows the Islamic decision-making process, which is more democratic than the western democratic principles.
-ISCC is a Canadian organization, which is based upon one common belief,” There is no God but Allah and Muhammad (peace be upon him) is his (last) Messenger” and provides nonsectarian environment to its members.
+ISCC believes that Muslims should not be divided based on their schools of thought.
+ISCC encourages healthy differences of opinion among its members and follows the Islamic decision-making process, which is more democratic than Western democratic principles.
+ISCC is a Canadian organization, which is based upon one common belief,” There is no God but Allah and Muhammad (peace be upon him) is his (last) Messenger” and provides a non-sectarian environment to its members.
 ISCC members exhibit this unity through their behaviour.

-To be the leading Muslim organization in Canada helping the government, media and the people of Canada to understand the teachings of Islam and issues of Muslims.
-To contribute positively in building the Canadian society for the 21st century and beyond.
-To provide guidance to the Canadian political, social, Judicial, financial and economical institutions on the issues related to the Muslims in and outside Canada, which may impact the Canadian society.
-To help Canada in developing better political, trade, social, academic and cultural relationships with the Muslim countries.
-To organize the political strength of Muslim voters in Canada in order to achieve leading place for Canadian Muslims in Canadian politics.
+To be the leading Muslim organization in Canada to educate Canadian Muslims about the true beliefs of Islam and cooperate and collaborate with other faith communities on common interests.
+To engage in interfaith dialogues to build bridges with Canadian faith and social groups.
+To help the government of Canada, the media, and the people of Canada to understand the teachings of Islam and issues of Muslims.
+To contribute positively to Canadian society.
+To provide guidance to the Canadian political, social, Judicial, financial, and economic institutions on the issues related to Muslims in and outside Canada, which may impact Canadian society.
+To help Canada in developing better political, trade, social, academic, and cultural relationships with Muslim countries.

-- To establish, maintain and support a house of worship with services conducted in accordance with the tenets and doctrines of the Islamic faith.
+- To establish, maintain and support Masajid (mosques) with services conducted in accordance with the tenets and doctrines of the Islamic faith.

-- To support and maintain missions and missionaries in order to propagate the Islamic faith.
+- To support and maintain missions and missionaries to propagate the Islamic faith.

 How mission and objectives will be accomplished